RavenProject/ravenproject.github.io/_pages/assets.md

     </li>
     <li>
     <h4>Sub-qualifier Asset</h4>
-    <p>Currently, sub-qualifiers have exactly the same powers as their parents.</p>
+    <p>Currently, sub-qualifiers have exactly the same powers as their parents.
+Sub-qualifiers use a parent qualifier asset in lieu of a parent ownership asset in its creation.</p>
     <table style="width:100%">
     <tr>
       <th>Metadata</th>